 A 2019 Smaart Recruitment survey of over 100 Australian call centres confirmed that over 65% are investigating cloud contact centre solutions now.

 So with all the growth comes opportunities and the competition to establish dominance in the cloud market has certainly never been hotter!

 All the traditional vendors either already have, or are moving towards deploying cloud solutions however there is also lots of competition from smaller, more agile businesses with each providing their own benefits.

 Who are all the cloud contact centre vendors?

 It’s a fast-moving space with mergers, acquisitions, new players etc seemingly being announced on a weekly basis.

-You can find a list of all the cloud contact centre vendors servicing Australia in our free Business Directory.
+You can find a current list of all the cloud contact centre vendors servicing Australia in our free CX Directory.

 If you still need some help selecting the right vendor or solution for your business, or you need a health check conducted on your call centre we also offer a range of consulting services.